arf111/Social-Distance-Awareness/README.md

 $ python main.py
 ```

-To use different model of Yolov5 use yolov5s for small, yolov5m for medium, or yolov5l for large model.
+To use different model of Yolov5, use yolov5s for small, yolov5m for medium, yolov5l for large, or yolov5x for extra large model.
+More details [here](https://github.com/ultralytics/yolov5).
 For example:

 ```
 $ python main.py --yolov yolov5m